 Probation, also known as a probationary period, allows an employer to terminate an employee’s employment if they turn out to not be right for the role.
 It’s an agreed period of time that starts on the new employee’s start date and ends on a stipulated date.

-Typical probationary periods are 1, 3 or 6 months, usually depending on the seniority of the position.
+Typical probationary periods in Bangkok, Thailand are 1, 3 or 6 months, usually depending on the seniority of the position.
 You should include the length of your probation period in your employment contracts, so that employees legally agree to the timeframe.

 Yes.
-Although some recruitment agencies in Bangkok include acquisition as a service-line.
-We do.
+Although some recruitment agencies in include acquisition as a service-line.
+RECRUITdee provide each service.